To keep things light in our teacher room, sometimes a teacher will jokingly announce their ‘Top Tip’ of the day.

 Experiment with changing the speed of songs.
 If you’ve got more time on your hand, play your ‘Clean Up Song’ at half-speed.
 In a rush… play the ‘Goodbye Song’ at double speed.
 The kids will find it hilarious.

 Keep an offline copy of popular songs on a USB flash drive.
 This will assist if you find yourself in a circumstance where you don’t have Internet access.
-(I keep a copy on my iPhone for easy access).
+(I keep a copy of my Kindergarten songs playlist on my iPhone for easy access).

 Be very specific with your web searches.
 You will be surprised by how often you can find exactly what you’re looking for.

 Capturing graphics.
-Windows has a free ‘snipping’ tool (search for ‘snipping tool’) that allows you to capture anything you can see on the screen (for example, a digital copy of the student book, or a PDF file).
+Windows has a free ‘snipping’ tool (search for ‘snipping tool’) that allows you to capture anything you can see on the screen (for example, a digital copy of the student book, or a part of a PDF document).
 You can use the snipping tool to easily capture images for your PowerPoint presentation or mini-flash cards.

 Blu-Tac – store your Blu-tac in a small airtight container.
 This way it will last longer, and not get contaminated by dust and other debris.

-IWB Software.
+Interactive whiteboard software.
 If your school uses an IWB, search online for a free version of the software.
-For example, you can download a free version of ActivInspire online that’s almost as functional as the paid version.
+For example, you can download a free version of ActivInspire online, that’s almost as functional as the paid version.
 You can use this software to work on your lesson plans when you’re away from the school.